pcj/rules_tsickle/README.md

 `closure_ts_compile` can take `deps` on other `closure_ts_compile` rules.
 The source `.ts` files will be made available to `tsc`.
 Only direct `.ts` files in the primary rule will emitted.

+### Versioning

+The `rules_tsickle` initial version is `1.0.0` not because of a long history of development, but because it is anticipated this repo will not see a large amount of future development.